ITGuyDave/PMS/README.md

 Forked library with the following changes:
-- tested sample for using SoftwareSerial
 - readings of raw particle counts added (Particle sizes 0.3, 0.5, 1.0, 2.5, 5.0, 1.0)
 - support for ST-variant sensors (Formaldehyde (HCHO), temperature & humidity)

-_Tested on Arduino Nano using PMS 7003 and Arduino MKR1000 using PMS 5003 ST_
+_Tested on Arduino Nano using PMS 7003 and Arduino MKR1000 using PMS 5003ST_

 # PMS Library